espoon-voltti/evaka/README.md

 ## Contact information

-eVaka is developed in the [City of Espoo](https://www.espoo.fi), Finland.
+eVaka® is developed in the [City of Espoo](https://www.espoo.fi), Finland.
 You can contact the development team at [voltti@espoo.fi](voltti@espoo.fi).